Mohammad Al Subail: Career

 Between 1373 AH and 1385, H.E.
-Sheikh Subayyil served as a supervisor at the Scientific Institute in Buraidah.
+Sheikh Subail served as a supervisor at the Scientific Institute in Buraidah.
 He was appointed the imam, preacher and a teacher in Masjid al-Haram in 1385 AH, a position he served until 1429 AH.
 He also served as the head of teachers and observers in the presidency of religious supervision of the Grand Mosque.
 In 1393 AH, he became the Deputy President to the Head of Religious Supervision of the Grand Mosque.
 Subsequently he was made the President of the General Presidency for the affairs of the Grand Mosque and the Prophet's Mosque in 1411 AH.

 Subail served as a member of the Council of Senior Scholars in the Kingdom of Saudi Arabia between 1413 AH and 1427 AH.
 He remained a member of the Islamic Fiqh Council of the Muslim World League between 1397 AH and 1432 AH.
 He frequently participated in the Noor on the Path program on the Holy Quran Radio in Saudi Arabia.
 His students included Saleh Al-Fawzan, Abdulrahman bin Abdulaziz Al Kelya and Muqbil bin Hadi al-Wadi'i.

 Sheikh Al-Subayyil laid the foundation stone of Jamia Asria in Jhelum, Pakistan in 1997.